LMJL-Alea/ktest/r-pkg/README.md

 ### Nystrom approximation

-Use the Nystrom approximation to reduce the computational cost
+Use the Nystrom approximation to reduce the computational cost:

 ``` r
 # Python call through reticulate